Sustainable & Organic September: Sustainable Swaps

 Simply put, when you choose organic food, you help conserve the environment.
 For example, pesticides used in non-organic farming are wiping out entire species of beneficial insects, butterflies, and birds.
 On agricultural farms in the United States alone, it is estimated that about 672 million birds are affected by large amounts of pesticides, and about 10% of them die as a result of it.
 Meanwhile, the excessive use of chemical fertilizers on farms is contaminating the water supply through seepage into the water table and runoff from rainstorms.
 By choosing organic food, you support environmental and sustainable systems while at the same time help improve your health.

-Photo: Beets
+Photo: Organic Beets

 Eat More Plants!